How to Hire a Dedicated Remote Development Team in 2026

 Step 3: Choose Your Region Based on Collaboration Needs

 For U.S. companies that run agile sprints and depend on real-time collaboration, Latin America is the strongest choice.
 Mexico City sits on Central or Mountain Time.
 Bogotá aligns with Eastern Time year-round.
 Buenos Aires is one hour ahead of the U.S. East Coast.
-This time zone alignment means your dedicated team can attend standups, participate in sprint ceremonies, and respond to blockers within the same business day — a structural advantage that offshore alternatives in Asia cannot match.
+This time zone alignment means your dedicated team can attend standups, participate in sprint ceremonies, and respond to blockers within the same business day.
+Deloitte’s Global Outsourcing Survey found that organizations running agile delivery increasingly cite real-time collaboration as the more important driver when selecting a region.

 Step 4: Vet Partners on Process, Not Pitch